-- In machine learning, the idea of Bayesian Learning is to use Bayes Theorem to find the hypothesis function.
+In machine learning, the idea of Bayesian Learning is to use Bayes Theorem to find the hypothesis function or parameters of the model.

 Example: Test the fairness of the coin!

 Frequentist Statistics:

 - Conduct trials and observe heads to compute the probability P(H). - Confidence of estimated P(H) increases with the number of trials. - In frequentist statistics, we do not use prior (valuable) information to improve our Hypothesis.
 For example, we have information that the coins are not made biased.